How to Create a Mintable SPL Token on Solana

 TL;DR

-- A mint account represents the token itself: decimals, supply, mint authority, and freeze authority.
+- A mint account represents the token itself, including decimals, supply, mint authority, and optional freeze authority.

 - A token account / ATA holds a wallet's balance for a specific mint.

-- A token is mintable when its mint authority has not been revoked.
+- A token is mintable when mint authority is active.

-- For most token launches, create the token, mint the intended supply, set metadata, then decide whether to keep, transfer, or revoke authority.
+- Create the token, set metadata, mint the planned supply, then decide whether to keep, transfer, or revoke mint authority.

 What is a mintable SPL token?